logistics-mgmt/logistics-mgmt/README.md

   * Create local MongoDB database (routeWaypoints.json file is located in main folder of the repository):
   	1. `mongod # Run local mongoDB instance`
-  	2. `mongoimport --db test --collection routeWaypoints --drop --file routeWaypoints.json`
+  	2. `mongoimport --db test --collection routeWaypoint --drop --file routeWaypoints.json`

   * Fill `logistics-mgmt/src/main/resources/jdbc.properties.default` file with correct credentials to your local PostgreSQL and MongoDB databases and copy/rename it to `jdbc.properties`.